intel-secl/skc-tools/SKC_Product_Guide.md

 Authentication is centrally managed by the Authentication and Authorization Service (AAS).
 This service uses a Bearer Token authentication method This service also centralizes the creation of roles and users, allowing much easier management of users, passwords, and permissions across all Intel® SecL-DC services.

 To make an API request to an Intel® SecL-DC service, an authentication token is required.
-API requests must now include an Authorization header with a valid
+API requests must now include an Authorization header with a valid token

 The token is issued by AAS and expires after a set amount of time.
 This token may be used with any Intel® SecL-DC service and will carry the appropriate permissions for the role(s) assigned to the account the token was generated for.